 </div>

-In addition to the basic display, you can also beautify these navigation items through CSS styles to keep them consistent with the overall design style of the website, such as adding icons, adjusting font size or color, or designing them in the form of left and right arrows to enhance the visual navigation experience.This feature not only improves the average browsing depth of visitors on the website and reduces the bounce rate, but also provides strong support for search engine optimization (SEO).The search engine considers user behavior indicators when evaluating website quality.
-Smooth on-site navigation and longer user stay times can all send positive signals to the search engine.
+In addition to the basic display, you can also beautify these navigation bars through CSS styles to keep them consistent with the overall design style of the website, for example, by adding icons, adjusting font size or color, or designing them as left and right arrow shapes to enhance the visual navigation effect.The implementation of this feature not only improves the average browsing depth of visitors on the website and reduces the bounce rate, but also provides strong support for search engine optimization (SEO).When evaluating website quality, search engines consider user behavior metrics, and smooth in-site navigation and longer user stay times can send positive signals to search engines.